otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-encapsulation-and-adts.md

 # 03 A: Encapsulation Formative Assessment

+Before you start, create a new branch called 03-in-class.

 ## Task 1:

 1. Create a `Car` class that has three `private` fields: `make`, `model`, and `year`.
 These fields are used to store the car's make, model, and year, respectively.
 The class also has three `public` properties: `Make`, `Model`, and `Year`, which allow the car's make, model, and year to be accessed from outside the class.
 The class also has a constructor that allows the make, model, and year to be set when the object is created.